Martha Plimpton: Political campaigns

 Plimpton is an abortion-rights campaigner who has lobbied Congress on behalf of Planned Parenthood and is on the board of directors of the women's-rights organization "A Is For"; according to the organization's website, Plimpton has been politically active in abortion rights since her teenage years and speaks at campuses and rallies.
 In 2014, Plimpton wrote a lengthy article decrying both U.S. Supreme Court decisions in Burwell v.
 Hobby Lobby and McCullen v.
 Coakley and revealing in part that she herself has had an abortion more than once.
 She wrote that her purpose was "A) to contribute to the dismantling of an oppressive, artificial and unfair shaming of women who seek abortion care, B) make clear just how normal, common, and healthy a decision it is for the women who make it, and C) to encourage women who are part of this one third to be unashamed and come out of the abortion closet."
 In September 2017, Plimpton created controversy when she again said she had multiple abortions and said one she received at Planned Parenthood in Seattle was her "best one".

-She has also advocated for LGBT rights causes.
+Plimpton has also advocated for LGBT rights causes.
 In a Twitter post in March 2016, she stated that transgender rights and abortion rights are linked.

-Other work

-In 2008, Plimpton performed a duet with singer Lucy Wainwright Roche on Roche's EP 8 More, singing the Bruce Springsteen song Hungry Heart.
-The two had performed the song in 2008 at Joe's Pub and later in 2008 at the Zipper Factory.
-In 2010, she sang another Springsteen song, "Thunder Road", on the public radio program Studio 360 with Kurt Andersen, accompanied by whistler Eric Gilliland.
-She has appeared multiple times as a guest on public radio's The Leonard Lopate Show, and performed in a roast of Lopate celebrating the 25th anniversary of his radio program.
-Plimpton is on the board of directors of The Players, a New York City social club founded in 1888 by actor Edwin Booth.
-In 2009, she was profiled by The New York Times for their "A Night Out With..." series, in which Plimpton hosted an evening of poker at The Players.

-In January 2010, she performed a one-woman show, Martha Plimpton Sings? for the Lincoln Center's American Songbook program.
-This show explored her experiences growing up in 1970s New York City.
-Her performance, well received by critics, included songs "Jolly Coppers on Parade", "Woman Is the Nigger of the World", and The Smiths's "Ask" tied together with humorous monologues.
-Plimpton also narrates audiobooks, including the novels Diary by Chuck Palahniuk and Mrs. Kimble by Jennifer Haigh.